watsonlr/BYUI-Namebadge4-OTA/docs/NAMEBADGE_BOOTING.md

 Responsibilities:

 - Runs immediately after reset
+- Reads GPIO 0 level when EN rises (RESET released) to decide boot mode:
+  HIGH → normal boot; LOW → ROM download mode
 - Initializes SPI flash interface
 - Loads the second-stage bootloader from flash

 This code is permanent and **cannot be erased or modified**.

+> **Note:** The ROM reads GPIO 0 at the exact moment RESET is released.
+> Our BOOT button has a 470 Ω pull-up (no debounce capacitor), so the
+> pin is always HIGH when RESET releases.
+The factory escape is detected
+> later, in the `factory_switch` hook, by polling GPIO 0 for 500 ms.

 ------------------------------------------------------------------------